franciscorodriguezsv24/xtwitter/README.md

 In this repository, we are creating the migrations and associations necessary to achieve the requirements from the lab.
 Things you may want to cover:

+you can find the module image in

+/docs/DB_model_lab_1

 * Ruby and Ruby on Rails version

 - Ruby version: 3.1.2